kosta1221/Yaniv-Multiplayer/PART1WEEKEND.md

 ## Submitting

-- Submit your solution repo to the CRM system
+- Submit your solution repository to the CRM system
-- Submit beckend by thursday 9 am
+- Submit beckend by Sunday 9 am
-- Submit beckend + changes on client by Sunday

 GOOD LUCK!